Techtonica/curriculum/css/BEM-style.md

 **Participants will be able to:**
 - Understand what BEM naming architecture is and why it is used.
-- Understand how it helps with writing a scalable and maintanable CSS file.
+- Understand how it helps with writing a scalable and maintainable CSS file.
 - Use BEM naming architecture on a small example project.

 ### Materials

 The best reference/resource to get you started:
-- [BEM documentaion](http://getbem.com/introduction/) (You can understand the basics of BEM -2 min read).
+- [BEM Documentation](http://getbem.com/introduction/) (You can understand the basics of BEM) -2 min read.

 ### Lessons